 CARRION DE LOS CONDES – TERRADILLOS

 We woke up very early this morning.
-It was a restless night with people tossing and turning in their sleeping bags the whole night.
-When we’ve left the albergue at around 6:30, there were only a few pilgrims still in their beds.
+It was a restless night with people tossing and turning in their sleeping bags during the night.
+When we left the albergue at around 6:30, there were only a few pilgrims still in their beds.

-Most of today’s walk would be on natural paths and because we’re still on the Meseta, the landscape will probably be featureless.
-But we were walking with our fellow pilgrims today and their company made the flat landscapes worthwhile.
+Most of today’s walk would be on natural paths and because we are still on the Meseta, the landscape will probably be featureless.
+But we were walking with our fellow pilgrims today and their company made the flat landscapes a little less unattractive.

-Monica told me the previous night that she was using a company, Jacotrans, that transport backpacks for pilgrims and I thought it might be a good idea to transport mine as well for the next couple of days to give my blisters some time to heel.
-We’ve brought a small bag along from South Africa for when we want to do shopping and this bag is now on my back with only the bare essentials (sun cream lotion, snacks for the day, extra socks and our passports and pilgrim credentials).
+Last night, Monica told me that she was using a company, Jacotrans, that transport backpacks for pilgrims and I thought it might be a good idea to transport mine as well for the next couple of days to give my blisters some time to heal.
+Back home in South Africa, we bought a small bag for when we want to do shopping on the Camino and this bag is now on my back with only the bare essentials (sunscreen, snacks for the day, extra socks and our passports and pilgrim credentials).
 This made the walk much easier and I only felt my blistered feet towards the end of the day’s walk.

-Early morning, just after we’ve left Carrion de los Condes
+Early morning, just after we left Carrion de los Condes

-It was quite cold during the early morning, but as the day progressed and the sun came out, it turned out to be a beautiful day.
+It was cold during the early morning, but as the day progressed and the sun came out, it turned into a beautiful day.

-We’ve seen a lot of pilgrims on the road today and every now and then, we’ve stopped to chat and ask how everyone was doing.
-There was a wonderful camaraderie between us and I’ve loved every moment thereof.
+We saw many pilgrims on the road today and every now and then, we stopped to chat and ask how everyone was doing.
+There was a wonderful camaraderie between us … I loved every moment of this journey.

-It was time to take the sun screen out and jackets off.
+Time to take the jackets off and get the sunscreen out.
 Berto is here with Carl, Brian and Monica, as well as one of the Korean girls

-There were no facilities for almost 17km and we were relieved that we’ve cooked eggs the previous night.
-We’ve stopped at one of the wooden benches to enjoy these and some snacks – also a great time to rest and enjoy the complete tranquility.
+There were no facilities for almost 17km and we were relieved that we cooked eggs the previous night.
+We stopped at one of the wooden benches to enjoy these and some snacks – also a great time to rest and enjoy the complete tranquility.

 The long white gravel road that took us to Terradillos

-And then, for the last 9km, we were back on the “senda” alongside the main road
+For the last 9km, we were back on the “senda” along the main road

-In Ledigos we’ve stopped at a small café to have a cold drink – by now the sun was hot and our water luke warm.
-Berto found a German pilgrim here that we’ve seen now for a couple of days on the Camino – his backpack was twice the size of ours!
-Berto told him about Ivar’s office in Santiago that will store your goods until you get there.
-You just needed to find a post office and sent some of your (unnecessary) stuff ahead.
-We had the information of Ivar’s services stored on my cell phone and shared this with him.
+Eventually we reached Ledigos where we stopped at a small café to have a cold drink – by now the sun was hot and our water lukewarm.
+Berto chatted with a German pilgrim we had seen on the Camino for a few days now – his backpack was twice the size of ours!
+Berto told him about Ivar’s office in Santiago that will store your (unnecessary) goods until you get there.
+You just needed to find a post office and send some of your stuff ahead.
+We had the information of Ivar’s services stored on my cell phone and shared these with him.